OliverDrechsler/fetchmail_bot/README.md

 Just use the telegram command with the targeted username
 `/myuser` or with the message `mail`.
-To simplyfy it's possible to run the bot on a telegram group channel.
+To simplify it's possible to run the bot on a telegram group channel.
 Just add the bot the required persons to the group.
 Configure the `config.yaml` to limit access / reaction of the bot
 to only specified users - telegram-id's modify the `allow_list`in `config.yaml`.